ewitt1093/Cellranger-name-fixer/README.md

 from the directory where you downloaded these two scripts, run this command:

-bash fixer.bash [path to genes.tsv in cellranger outs] [path to reference gtf] [output tsv path]
+bash fixer.bash [path to genes.tsv in cellranger outs] [path to reference gtf]

-The script will rename the second column of the genes.tsv according to the short names in the reference gtf.
-This works with flybase gtfs, please manually verify with gtfs from other sources.
+The script will rename the second column of the features.tsv and output features2.tsv

-Before the tool runs it copies genes.tsv into a file called genesbackup.tsv in the current directory.
-If something goes wrong, just restore genes.tsv from that file.